 Please check back for more information.

 Winter BIPOC Residency: February 18 – March 20, 2023.
+If you win and these dates don’t work for you we will figure out how to accommodate your schedule.
 Future residencies will be announced to our mailing list.
-To add your name, please click on the box at the top of our webpage: www.360xochiquetzal.com You may also write to us in either English or Spanish at email@example.com
+To add your name, please click on the box at the top of our webpage: www.360xochiquetzal.com You may also write to us in either English or Spanish at firstname.lastname@example.org

 APPLICATION GUIDELINES: You must submit your application through the CAFE website: https://artist.callforentry.org/festivals_unique_info.php?ID=10747 Applications without work samples will not be considered (3 images for Visual Artists, 1 video/audio for Musicians/Performers, 5-page double-spaced writing sample for Writers, 10-page double-spaced sample for Playwrights, 5-page single-spaced sample for Poets).
 Please familiarize yourself with CAFE which is a great website with many other artist listings and opportunities.
 We have provided you some of the application questions that may require require some thought ahead to aid you in filling out the application.
 They can be found HERE.
 Please Note: We do not accept email entries.

 BIPOC RESIDENCY AWARD: The winner of the competitive BIPOC residency will receive a free live/work space for one-month in the Carriage House at the historic Hotel Villa QQ in downtown Chapala.
 The winner will also get a $250 stipend to apply towards travel expenses.
 Your residency also includes free wi-fi, all utilities, weekly maid service and a 25-page Residency Guidebook.